Regular readers will know that I’m a big guitar connoisseur, and the ’80s offered up a smorgasbord of great players.

 But, for me, some of the album, especially ‘Hardy Country’, will forever be associated with Fripp’s corner of Dorset, mainly due to its use in a brilliant Fripp BBC2 documentary from the mid-‘80s.
 Take a walk around Badbury Rings with ‘Hardy Country’ playing in your lugholes and you’ll see what I mean.

 1985’s Bewitched is a dramatic improvement on the first album.
-In the main, it features attractive melodies, well-thought-out song structures, (mostly) real drums, some incredible playing from ex-League of Gentleman/Gang of Four bassist Sara Lee, pristine mastering and much more of a ‘band’ sound.
+It features attractive melodies, well-thought-out song structures, (mostly) real drums, some incredible bass playing from Chris Childs and ex-League of Gentleman/Gang of Four Sara Lee, pristine mastering and more of a ‘band’ sound.

 The opener ‘Parade’ flies out of the traps with New Wave drums and an engaging little synth guitar melody.
 With its major-chord exuberance and very short duration, it could easily have come from side one of Bowie’s Low.

-‘What Kind Of Man Reads Playboy’ is pretty much a perfect distillation of the state of the electric guitar in the mid-‘80s, if you can take the incessant boom-bap of the drum machine.
-Fripp must have grinned at the simplicity of the blues chord changes and catchy melody.
-Summers’ ingenious layering takes in wah-wah funk, harmonic washes, Charlie Christian-style bebop, bluesy leads and tasteful guitar-synth textures.
-Fripp also plays one of the most extreme solos of his career and Sara Lee impresses with her high-speed soloing and tasty grooving.
+‘What Kind Of Man Reads Playboy’ is pretty much a perfect distillation of the state of the electric guitar in the mid-‘80s.
+Summers’ ingenious layering takes in wah-wah funk, harmonic washes, bebop, bluesy leads and tasteful guitar-synth textures.
+Fripp also plays one of the most extreme solos of his career while Sara Lee (or is it Chris Childs?) impresses with high-speed soloing and tasty grooving.

-Unfortunately, side two is more in line with the debut album, a series of rather uninteresting, short and surprisingly-badly recorded tracks.
+Unfortunately, side two is more in line with the debut album, a series of rather uninteresting, short and badly recorded tracks.
 Think ‘Behind My Camel‘ in demo form but without Stewart Copeland.
-But the best is saved until last, the stunning closer ‘Image And Likeness’ featuring Summers’ gorgeous cascading harmonics.
+But the best is saved until last, the stunning closer ‘Image And Likeness’ featuring Summers’ cascading harmonics.